deepfence/ThreatStryker-docs/docs/docs/sensors/aws-fargate.md

    You'll need to perform the following steps:

-    1. Create an *AWS ECS task execution IAM role*.
+   1. Create an _AWS ECS task execution IAM role_.
    1. Create a secret so that fargate can pull the Deepfence agents from Quay using the username/password provided in the license email.
-Note the created secret name or ARN (you will need to enter them in *task definition creation* step later).
+Note the created secret name or ARN (you will need to enter them in _task definition creation_ step later).
 You may need to create other secrets to access your own artifacts.
    1. Create policies (either managed or inlined policy) allowing access to your stored secrets and attach the created policies to the task IAM role.
-You also need to attach the *AmazonECSTaskExecutionRolePolicy* to the IAM role to run AWS ECS tasks.
+You also need to attach the _AmazonECSTaskExecutionRolePolicy_ to the IAM role to run AWS ECS tasks.

-3. On the AWS ECS home page **switch old AWS UI**, click on the task definition on the side panel to create a new task definition.
-Select fargate as launch type and then go to Next step.
+3. Click on the task definition on the side panel to create a new task definition.
+Select "AWS Fargate" as launch type

    Use the following steps outlined below in **"Fargate Task definition And Deployment"** instructions to deploy the fargate agent.

    You can configure the task definition either through JSON or using the AWS UI.